 Decorating with original art and the energy it creates

 There's a lot of psychology that goes into designing a space.
-Interior design should elevate your life, work, and experience through the spaces you inhabit.
+Thoughtful design elevates your life, work, and experience through the spaces you inhabit.
 Artwork is no exception.
-When the right artwork is installed, there’s an added energy field...like a new living thing whose presence is felt within your being.
+When the right artwork is installed, there’s an added energy field...like a new presence that is felt in the atmosphere.

 I have the unique fortune to create the magic of both luxury interior design and original fine art together.
-For every new piece of commissioned original art, my client and I stand there for a moment and admire how it complements the room.
+For every new piece of commissioned art, my client and I admire how it complements the room.
 There's a palpable energy when the commission is installed.
 I've even had clients that commissioned artwork for every room I designed in the home.
 I wonder if it was to feel that rush of energy again.

-I've always believed that things hold energy, and am someone who is very sensitive to that energy.
-Turns out, there’s a word for it, “nunchi”.
+I've always believed that things hold energy, and am someone who is very sensitive to that.
+Turns out, the word for it is “nunchi”.
 Many people have this sensitivity to the energy field that things have.
 Interior Designers have a talent for speaking the language of spaces – understanding what it’s saying and what it needs.
-The magnetism of a painting or a sculpture is unmistakable for art collectors and connoisseurs, and as it turns out, for our clients as well.
+The magnetism of a painting or a sculpture is unmistakable for art collectors, connoisseurs, and clients all around.
 The presence of well-curated, original artwork is mesmerizing, and works hand in hand with the interiors to deliver a successful space.

 Quality is experienced through visual cues, like how straight the stitches run along the trim, as well as tactile cues of high caliber material like the way velvet feels.
-The collaboration of material and craft emanates an inherent energy field.
+The collaboration of material and craft emanates an inherent energy.
 The same goes for fine art.
-Decorating with original art - high quality, handmade pieces resonate more deeply in our spaces.
+Decorating with original art and high quality craftsmanship resonate more deeply in our spaces.

 On the other hand, pieces that are mass-produced have less impact on your well-being.
 What’s the point of building a beautifully well-designed room if you’re looking at blank walls, or even cheap junk from Home Goods?
 When someone buys a piece that is mass-produced and reprinted a thousand times, it feels generic, which is not what you just spent four or five months creating!
 Details matter.
-It’s what gives it the designer’s touch.
+It’s what gives the room a true designer’s touch.

 Consider decorating with original art throughout your process

-The end of the project is not the time to speak to your clients about the “Artwork and Accessories”.
-Oftentimes, designers are left to just get something to fill the space.
-If you are just putting something on the wall to fill space, does this reflect how our client conducts their everyday life...just filling space?
-Instead, we like to give them a visual cue that inspires them and brings uplifted energy to their households.
+The end of the project is not the time to think about the “Artwork and Accessories”.
+We find often that we're left to just get something to fill the space.
+If we are putting something on the wall just to fill space, does this reflect how our client conducts their everyday life...just filling space?

-There is great value in experiencing an artist's work in your everyday life.
-Explore different mediums and consider mixing them within your spaces.
-I'm honored to deliver contemporary custom artwork to my interior design clients and private collectors, as well as other interior designers, architects, builders, realtors, and stagers who have acquired pieces to elevate their projects.
+There is great value in experiencing an artist's work in your everyday life, especially when you are a part of the process in creating it!
+I'm honored to deliver contemporary custom artwork to my interior design clients and private collectors, as well as other interior designers and architects who have acquired pieces to elevate their projects.

 Sending love and luxury,